Why This Trip?

 10 View on Map

-Today, you'll drive over to Chena Hot Springs, about 90 minutes away.
+Today, you'll travel to Chena Hot Springs, about 90 minutes away.
 It's a beautiful area with a fascinating history, as the springs were discovered in 1905 by gold prospectors; just seven years later, a resort built there had become the premier resort of Interior Alaska—and still is!
-You could choose to go with a winter sightseeing tour, where you can tour the Ice Museum, soak in the hot springs, and get another chance to see the northern lights!
+You can drive yourself, or choose to go with a winter sightseeing tour, where you can tour the Ice Museum, soak in the hot springs, and get another chance to see the northern lights!

 Day & Overnight in Fairbanks / Arctic Circle

 11 View on Map

 It's your last full day in Fairbanks, and you'll want to take full advantage of being in a place where the aurora borealis so often appears.
 Sleep in so you'll be ready to stay up later and have the best chance to see the lights.
 Take the afternoon and enjoy an activity.
 Then get your camera charged up so you're ready for an evening tour to look for those magical lights dancing across the sky.
 Or do an overnight trip beyond the Arctic Circle!

 Fly from Fairbanks to Anchorage

 Take the one-hour flight back from Fairbanks to Anchorage today.
 You can do like the locals do and brave the outdoors.
 Go ice skating at Westchester Lagoon, rent a fat tire bike (or take a tour on a fat tire bike) and ride the Tony Knowles Coastal Trail, or enjoy a winter walk on city trails.

 Day in the Mat-Su Valley and overnight in Anchorage